SAN DIEGO, November 26, 2016 – One week ago, Andre Ward and Sergey Kovalev made their case for the top spot on boxing’s “pound for pound” best list.

 When asked about future opponents, Lomachenko named current WBC junior lightweight champion Francisco Vargas of Mexico.
 “My goal is to be number one pound for pound,” said Lomachenko.

 With only eight professional fights on his resume, calling Lomachenko’s rise “meteoric” is an understatement.
-It’s easy to imagine Lomachenko blowing through the division with ease, and looking for more targets at the 135 and 140 pound weight limit.
+It’s easy to imagine Lomachenko blowing through the division with ease, and looking for more targets in the 135 pound super lightweight and 140 pound junior welterweight divisions.
 The latter is where American pound for pound contender Terence Crawford competes for the same promoter, Top Rank.
-The only big star in the Top Rank stable is Manny Pacquiao, who said after his recent win that he’d be happy to drop back to the 140 pound division for a bout.
+Top Rank’s major star is Manny Pacquiao, who said after his recent win that he’d be happy to drop back from 147 pounds to the 140 pound division for a bout.

 Taylor Wins Debut: Earlier in the day from London, Katie Taylor of Ireland won her professional women’s boxing debut with an impressive third round TKO of Katina Kopinska of Poland (7-14-3, 2 KOs).
 The 2012 London Games gold medalist had little trouble, starting with right jabs, then working to the body before pinning a worn out Kopinska against the ropes and pounding away before the referee stopped the bout, thrilling the many Irish fans in the audience.